guardian/mobile-purchases/README.md

 As a safeguard against this a test-launcher is provided to run a lambda locally, reading a file locally from outside version control in `typescript/src/test-launcher/test-launcher.ts`.

-This can be run locally, and assumes a module with a function `handler` which takes some kind of a payload as a pararmeter.
+This can be run locally, and assumes a module with a function `handler` which takes some kind of a payload as a parameter.

 Test a lambda locally by creating a payload json file under `mobile-purchases-payload` and invoke the test-launcher with the name of your lamda module relative to the test-launcher along with the name of a payoad file.